 I'm incredibly grateful for the connections I've made with my clients, they make my life pretty awesome.
 Recently I asked for feedback, I had no idea I would receive a LOVE letter!!!
-Thanks Michael and Mia!
+Thanks Michael, Mia, and Mary!

 I am the subject of this very informative post.
 It has been a couple of weeks since I've had my one-on-one with Mindy suggesting the tips listed here.
 I had 4, (yes 4) panic attacks in 3 days and met with 3 doctors and now I am getting my act together, thanks to her.

 Take note- they work -I am sure the nutritional benefits will become more apparent as time goes by.
 However, the physiological benefits started the very first day we met.
 She gave me instrumental guidance along with teaching (not preaching) some simple things I could change in my everyday life if I just took about 2-3 "seconds" to breathe and think positive.
 So simple, right?
 Well, yes it actually is!

 One of the best things was Mindy never made me feel stupid.
 There were no dumb questions and she answered anything I had to ask and never belittled me for not knowing.
 In fact, quite the opposite.
 She gave me positive reinforcement by asking questions.

 Yes, I have known Mindy for a few years, but she listened to my way of living and made suggestions that worked with my style (which means I do not cook and she helped me select food that fit into my culinary non-skills).